 Remove from the heat and add the Hibiscus Flower powder to the melted mixture.
 This is an optional step that adds color to the lip balm.

-Add the Vitamin E oil, which will help preserve the lip balm, and the essential oil.
+Add the Vitamin E oil, which will help preserve the lip balm, and the essential oils.

-I bought the package of 50 of these and the recipe that I have at the bottom of this post filled 44 of those containers.
+I bought the package of 50 of the containers for the lip balm.
+The recipe that I have at the bottom of this post filled 44 of those containers.
 You can easily modify the recipe to any size batch you need.